metricshilab/manual/Git.md

 We introduce some essential Git commands.
 There are two ways to interact with Git.
-Git provides a command line tool Git Bash, and there are many free Git GUIs available (I recommend [SourceTree](https://www.sourcetreeapp.com/)).
+Git provides a command line tool Git Bash, and there are many free Git GUIs available (We recommend [SourceTree](https://www.sourcetreeapp.com/)).
 Even if we use a GUI, knowing the basic commands is helpful.